-Table 3-6 shows the corrected values based upon the values in Table 3-5 multiplied by the correction factor.
+Table 3-4 shows the average circuit lengths.
 No values for lengths of distribution circuits were collected, so it is assumed that distribution and dedicated circuits have similar lengths.
-The proposal is to use the average length values listed in Table 3-6 for the calculation of losses in circuits.
+The proposal is to use the average length values listed in Table 3-4 Error!
+Reference source not found. for the calculation of losses in circuits.